← All Blogs

 The trick is to have a purpose for each checking account and have a credit or debit card align with it.
 Your debt, bills, and fixed expenses should all be directly debited from your “Bills” account.
 Your variable expenses can go on your credit card and be paid from the “Spending” account.
 Add other accounts like travel, home projects, individual spending accounts, or any other account that fits your lifestyle.
 The more personalized you make it, the better.

 This will take work.
 It will be worth it.
 Do this work now so you can worry less in the future.
 The feedback from our clients has been that it does take a few pay cycles to get it set up correctly.
 However, once they did, they saw the transparency and communication in their monthly cash flow improve significantly.
 Everyone deserves to have clarity on their cash flow.
 That’s why I’ve helped you get started by providing you a free copy of our Cash Flow Plan worksheet below.
-If you find yourself needing assistance, email us at hello@fyoozfinancial.com.
+If you find yourself needing assistance, email us at [email protected].

 FREE CASH FLOW PLAN WORKSHEET